 See the famous faces of Americans from the virtual Freedom Shrine.
 Can you identify the FACES?

-(Pictured Above Left) Salem, NH Freedom Shrine at the Kelly Library.
+(Pictured Above Left) Salem, NH Freedom Shrine at the Kelley Library.

 Photo courtesy of Hollie Hill Photography Derry, NH.
 Click To Enlarge Image.